laas2004/it2/main-app/sign-to-text/asl_gesture_recognition/README.md

-# ASL Hand Gesture Recognition System
+# Sign Language Hand Gesture Recognition System

-A real-time American Sign Language (ASL) hand gesture recognition system that converts hand gestures to text using computer vision and machine learning.
+A real-time ASL, BSL, ISL hand gesture recognition system that converts hand gestures to text.
+It can also convert text to the respective gestures.
+It also does bidirectional translations between ASL, BSL, ISL.

 ## Features

 - Real-time hand gesture detection using webcam
 - Machine learning-based gesture classification
 - Text output of recognized gestures
+- Bidirectional translation of signs in different sign languages
 - Sentence building capability
 - Training system for custom gestures
 - User-friendly interface